srdjan-injac/my_portfolio/README.md

   - No response to error messages.
 - Evaluated document classification accuracy to support **continuous improvement**.
 - Identified trends in user response rates, **highlighting areas for optimization**.

+---

+### 3. Evaluating Insurance Policy Continuity with Verisk

+This project aimed to evaluate Verisk's utility in verifying applicant insurance policies for funded deals.
+The analysis focused on determining the continuity and cancellation history of insurance policies by examining transaction records, renewal patterns, and VIN matches.
+Insights from this analysis helped assess the reliability of Verisk data for additional use cases in insurance verification.

+**Key Technologies**: Python, SQL, JSON Parsing

+**Highlights**:
+- **Analyzed historical insurance policies** for VIN matches and cancellation patterns.
+- Identified continuous insurance policies with no cancellation history.
+- **Categorized policies** into "old" and "new" based on VIN matches for actionable insights.